mlguels/sst-platform/docs/glossary.md

 Validation: Checking that incoming data matches the schema.

 Telemetry: Is an automated process of collecting, transmitting data to a place to be analyzed

+Headers: Tells the backend the type of data that's coming

 ## Database